tuxecure/crackle/README.md

 For 0.3.x considerations are being made to restructure how crackle installs packages to facililate package removal.
 However this update may require the user to run crackle nuke first, which will nuke all packages installed with crackle.
 But nothing is set in stone yet

-For now the plan for the 0.2.x branch is to deprecate cracklerc to make the experience much smoother, to handle desktop files and other smaller bug fixes that don't currently comes to mind
+For now the plan for the 0.2.x branch is to deprecate cracklerc to make the experience much smoother and other smaller bug fixes that don't currently comes to mind

 ## Configuration